 5. When the supplied tyres wear out take time to buy the right replacements for you.
 In my case Dunlop Roadsmart II.

-1. Fit whatever luggage suits your preference, Having had slim panniers I would prefer to never use a top box again, I love
+1. Fit whatever luggage suits your preference, Having had slim panniers I never use a large top box again, I love the way

 2. Next sort the screen to suit your preference (The standard screen is really a windbreak for the chest and as such works